Athena (wrestler)

 Adrienne Palmer (née Reese; born August 31, 1988) is an American professional wrestler.
 She is signed to All Elite Wrestling (AEW), where she performs under the ring name Athena.
 She primarily appears in AEW's sister promotion Ring of Honor (ROH), where she is the leader of the M.I.T stable and the current ROH Women's World Champion in her first reign; at days, she is the longest-reigning champion in ROH history.
-She also makes appearances on the independent circuit.
+She also makes appearances on the independent circuit and is the co-owner of Metroplex Wrestling.

 She is also known for her time in WWE, where she worked under the name Ember Moon, where she is a former NXT Women's Tag Team Champion and a former NXT Women's Champion.
 Before going to WWE, she wrestled on the independent circuit as Athena for promotions such as Shimmer Women Athletes or, Women Superstars Uncensored.

 Early life

 Reese was born in Garland, Texas on August 31, 1988.
 She attended Lakeview Centennial High School where she played tennis and softball as well as participating in the school's chess club and the mathlete program.
 During her time in high school, Reese was maliciously bullied by her peers for her interests in video games and wrestling.